Code-Institute-Submissions/Vannas-Beauty-Salon_MS1/README.md

 ### **Testing Users Stories form (UX) Section**

 1. As a new user of this website, I want to know the purpose of the site and how to easily navigate through the website
-    -  navigation is located on each page so that the user can easily and simply navigate the page and find all the necessary information
+    -  navigation is located on each page so that the user can easily and simply navigate through the page and find all the necessary information

  *Desktop,Laptop View*